 | Stale data | Checkpoints not updating after failures | Only update checkpoint after successful commit |

-Deployment Considerations
+Deployment considerations

-- Cost: Each HTTP request and n8n execution has a cost.
+- Cost: each HTTP request and n8n execution has a cost.
 Batch aggressively, request minimal fields, and cache responses when the API supports ETags or

-cursor,next_token,offset, orpageparameters) - Add backoff logic and
+cursor,next_token,offset, orpageparameters in the docs) - Add backoff logic and